 Infliximab and adalimumab

-Infliximab and adalimumab are given by injection at hospital or at a clinic.
-You may need to have the injections about every eight weeks.
+Infliximab and adalimumab are given by injection at a hospital or clinic.
+You may need to have the injections at regular intervals.

-Possible side effects include blood disorders, infection and tissue cancers.
+Possible side effects include blood disorders, infection and cancer of an organ.
 Speak to your doctor about these side effects if you are considering taking this medication.

-A surgical procedure may be considered if your HS is not controlled with medication.
+A surgical procedure may be considered if your HS is not controlled with medication, or suddenly becomes worse.

 If you have some very large lumps that will not clear with antibiotics, you may be offered one of the following treatments: